From one of the world’s smallest republics to a hill with over 100,000 crosses, these are the most interesting facts about Lithuania.

 8. Lithuania has its own “national perfume” which is a combination of bergamot, wildflowers, ginger, raspberry and grapefruit with base notes of amber, cedar, sandalwood, patchouli and “tree moss and tree smoke”.

-9. Lithuania’s flag is made up of three horizontal stripes: yellow represents the country’s wheat fields; green its forests; and red the courage shown and blood spilt in the country’s defence.
+9. Lithuania’s flag is made up of three horizontal stripes: yellow represents the country’s wheat fields; green is its forests; and red is the courage shown and blood spilled in the country’s defense.

-11. Lithuania’s second city, Kaunas, is home to the Museum of Devils packed with over 3,000 devil statuettes, carvings, masks and other images.
+11. Lithuania’s second city, Kaunas, is home to the Devils’ Museum packed with over 3,000 devil statuettes, carvings, masks and other images.

 12. Europe’s largest baroque Old Town is in Vilnius.
 The UNESCO-listed Vilnius Historic Centre dates from the 13th to the end of the 18th century and is around 3.52 sq km in size.